pimlott/rlwrap-jdb/README.md

 ---------------------

 `rlwrap-jdb` can complete breakpoints.
-You first need to run the included `make-breakpoints-file` with your `$CLASSPATH` environment variable set, saving the output to a file:
+You first need to run the included `list-java-breakpoints` with your `$CLASSPATH` environment variable set, saving the output to a file:

-    CLASSPATH=... make-breakpoints-file > breakpoints-file
+    CLASSPATH=... list-java-breakpoints > breakpoints-file

 Then, pass `--breakpoints-file breakpoints-file` to `rlwrap-jdb`.